-4.4 The Draft Bicycle Strategy for Northern Ireland (published by DRD in August 2014) sets out plans to make NI a cycling community over the next 25 years.
-In promoting the bicycle as an attractive mode of transport, the Strategy aims to help those who choose to cycle by:

-- Having high quality infrastructure which promotes greater priority for the bicycle; - Providing secure cycle parking where it is required; - Developing bicycle hubs; - Promoting the 'Cycle to work' scheme to employers; - Promoting e-bikes; - Public bike hire schemes.
+- 4.4 The Bicycle Strategy for Northern Ireland (published in August 2015) sets out plans to make NI a cycling community over the next 25 years.
+In promoting the bicycle as an attractive mode of transport, the Strategy aims to help those who choose to cycle by: - Having high quality infrastructure which promotes greater priority for the bicycle; - Providing secure cycle parking where it is required; - Developing bicycle hubs; - Promoting the 'Cycle to work' scheme to employers; - Promoting e-bikes; - Public bike hire schemes.

 It plans to develop specific interventions particular to both the urban and rural contexts and to measure their impact through the use of pilot schemes.
-For example, it is proposed that in the rural area to pilot the use of greenways which suggested routes being old railway beds or banks.
+For example, it is proposed that in the rural area to pilot the use of greenways with suggested routes being old railway beds or banks.